A Journey of Discovery

 The first mission is to conduct grant funded innovative translational research in CRISPR-directed human gene editing with a focus on elucidating the therapeutic application of gene editing for solid tumors.
 The research goals also center on establishing fundamental mechanisms of action surrounding CRISPR/Cas.

-The second mission, Educational Modules & Instructional Workshops, is to provide a focused educational resource for undergraduate and graduate students, postdoctoral fellows and faculty interested in understanding and learning about gene editing.
+The second mission is to design and develop and deliver focused educational curricula for undergraduate and graduate students, postdoctoral fellows, and faculty interested in learning about gene editing.

-The third, Genome Customization Core Facility, is to provide a biomedical resource facility for the synthesis, hands on training, and dissemination of gene editing technologies to undergraduate institutions as well as to advanced research laboratories throughout the world.
+The third mission is to provide a biomedical resource core facility (Custom CRISPR Services) for the synthesis, hands on training, and dissemination of gene editing technologies to research institutions and bio-related companies throughout the world.